dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 Previously, we saw that when a tuple is updated or deleted, the old tuple is still present on the disk.
 Over time, these dead tuples can grow and eat up disk space.
 Routine vaccuming removes these dead tuples and cleans up disk space.

 There are two types of vacuuming in Postgres
 - **VACUUM**: This is the most basic form of vacuuming.
-It removes dead tuples versions in the table.
+It removes dead tuple versions in the table.
 It does not reclaim the space occupied by the dead tuples.
 There can be scenarios where the space is reclaimed by acquiring an `ACCESS EXCLUSIVE` lock on the table.
 - **VACUUM FULL**: This is a more aggressive form of vacuuming.
 It removes dead tuples and reclaims the space.
 Full vacuuming is a blocking operation.
 It locks the table and prevents any Data Manipulation Language (DML) operations on the table.

-While the vacuuming processing is running any Data Definition Language (DDL) operations are blocked.
+While the vacuuming processing is running, any Data Definition Language (DDL) operations are blocked.

 Let us create a table and insert some data.
 ```sql
 truncate test_table; -- remove the existing data